sova-org/Sova/website/static/doc_define_languages/define-languages.typ

 The order in which the programs are considered is the order in which they started their execution.
 In case a program shall execute an effect instruction but the time for the event emission has not yet been met, its turn is skipped (so it does not pause all the other program executions).

-== scene, sequences, frames and some vocabulary
+== scene, lines, frames and some vocabulary

 For the moment, we abstracted the exact way in which theTool scheduler handles frames.
-The idea is that there is an object that we call a _scene_ which is an array of objects called _sequences_.
+The idea is that there is an object that we call a _scene_ which is an array of objects called _lines_.
-Each of these sequences is itself an array of _frames_.
+Each of these lines is itself an array of _frames_.
 A frame is constituted of a theLanguage program (that we call the program _associated_ to this frame) and a duration.

-The theTool scheduler executes all the sequences in the scene in parallel.
+The theTool scheduler executes all the lines in the scene in parallel.
 For executing a line it starts at the first frame in the array.
 Each frame is occurring for a time corresponding to its duration.
 At the end of a frame, the scheduler switches to the next frame in the same line.